ioanszilagyi/scale_omnibus/README.md

 All data in this repository was compiled by Francesco Balena in *The Scale Omnibus*, who was gracious enough to release their work for free to the public.
 Please visit their website at http://www.saxopedia.com/the-scale-omnibus to access the most up-to-date version and support Balena's work.

-Converted from *The Scale Omnibus* version 1.02 to YAML and JSON by Corey Hoard.
+Converted from version 1.02 of *The Scale Omnibus* to YAML and JSON by Corey Hoard.

 The Scale Omnibus PDF is licensed under a [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).
 Please respect this license and attribute Francesco Balena wherever this repository is used.